diegodav/general_customInfoUploader/README.md

-# General Custom Info Uploader
+# General Custom Info To Flywheel Uploader

 ### This script takes as input a CSV file with the following characteristics:
 #### 1. No Protected Health Information (PHI) in the file